Royal Netherlands Navy opens innovative drone workshop at NLR Marknesse

 The workshop will be used for the development, maintenance, and testing of drones specifically designed for maritime missions, including inspections, reconnaissance, and relief operations.
 Within the programme, emphasis is placed on sustainability and the development of safe, reliable systems that fit into Dutch airspace and international regulations.

-The opening marks the increasing interconnection between the Ministry of Defence and the emerging national drone industry, with the NLR fulfilling a bridging function.
+The opening marks the increasing interconnection between the Ministry of Defence and the emerging national drone industry, with NLR fulfilling a bridging function.
 This strengthens cooperation, leading to accelerated innovation and contributing to national security.

 Latest news